3manuek/3manuek.github.io/_posts/2017-03-06-simple-manual-sharding.markdown

 Even if I don't recommend the following approach, it can be very easy to centralize the writes _to_ the shards through the FT.
 Although, it requires to code a trigger for managing this.

-The minimum transaction level for foreign tables is REPEATABLE READ.
+Currently, the minimum transaction level for foreign tables is REPEATABLE READ, but it will probably change in future versions.

-This methodology is not very performant, as for bulk writes you may ending up to do this on each node locally.

 A very simplistic approach for an INSERT trigger will be like bellow: